 Anyone with large areas of reverting land or new native plantations can contact us for a full analysis of the ETS potential of this land.

-Participants can choose to file a Voluntary Emissions Return at the end of each calendar year, but must file a Mandatory Emissions Return at the end of each 5-year ETS compliance period.
-The current compliance period runs from 2018-2022.
+Participants can choose to file a Provisional Emissions Return (PER) at the end of each calendar year, but must file a Final Emissions Return (FER) at the end of each 5-year ETS compliance period.
+The current compliance period runs from 2023 to 2025.
+This is a shorter compliance period than usual, but the 5-yearly periods will resume from 2025.

 Forests over 100 hectares are obliged to use the Field Measurement Approach.